rjbultitude/freqi/README.md

  * amountToAdd : \[number\] // 12 if you want to go up an octave;
  * type : \[string\] // for debugging;

+## Release notes

+1.1.0 As described above, 1.1.0 supports mutliple tuning systems.
+The source has been refactored to TypeScript and test coverage has been improved.

+1.0.0 included one breaking change whereby `inversionStartNote` was changed to `intervalStartIndex` to better express its purpose.
+If you're not explicitly using this property in your app you should be able to safely upgrade to the latest version.

 ## Development

 The library is written in TypeScript.
 Rollup has been used as the bundler to ensure backwards compatibility - there's an issue with how TS publishes UMD modules.